nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 ### Optimal codes

-We consider now the core aspect of this chapter,
+We will discuss now one of the most important aspect of this chapter,

 Given a DMS $S$, suppose we want to find an instantenous code for it, but in such a way as to **minimize the average length** of the code: